 Another of the houses we toured was the Gatewood House on Tarry Trail, built by William Gatewood who established the first hamburger stand at 21st and Guadalupe in 1919.
 As a student, he conceived of a used textbook exchange for fellow students, that grew into five stores in various states.
 After a time, Gatewood sold all but the “Texas Book Store” so he and his family could live in Austin.
 Their house was originally built in 1938 on a 19-acre plot of land, which was subdivided several times afterwards.
 The Gatewoods donated the land for Westminister Presbyterian Church and later gave land for the Austin State school in exchange for providing free water to their estate.
 What is probably most remarkable was that Gatewood is remembered for frequently giving money to “Bicycle Annie,” a garishly-garbed and -groomed woman who rode through the Drag area on a bicycle, sadly lost in a world of her own that tolerated no interlopers.
-She was one of the fixtures in our late 60s-70s Austin, a character we all recognized, much like Leslie today.
+During the 60s and 70s, she was a fixture — a character we all recognized, much like Leslie today.
 When she died, Gatewood was the person who paid for her funeral.
 Where else, but Austin, would this be a part of man’s legacy?

-The four other houses on the tours were equally interesting, connecting to other bits and pieces of Austin history I have lived through or picked up over the years.
-I sensed a stronger connection to the city I’ve made home most of my life and realized that Austin is not just another city in a guidebook, but rather, the mold that nurtured my youthful contents until I emerged, formed into the person I am today.
+The four other houses on the tours were equally interesting, connecting to other bits and pieces of Austin history I have experienced or heard about over the years.
+Although I had started the tour to experience Austin as a tour, by the end of it, I realized that Austin can’t be another city in a guidebook for me.
+Austin is the mold that nurtured my youthful contents until I emerged as the person I am today.
 I remembered the “city wars” of the 60s – Dallas and Houston were always vying for tops honors as Texas’ most important city.
-All the while, Austin sat quietly radiating its charm and natural beauty – the true jewel of Texas – while we basked and thrived in its reflected glory.
-For all of the grown-up children of this town, I thank the Austin Heritage Society for preserving this old Austin – like Catlin’s native tribes – before it disappears.
+All the while, Austin sat quietly radiating its charm and natural beauty – the true jewel of Texas – while we basked and thrived in her embrace.
+For all of the grown-up children of this town, I thank the Austin Heritage Society for preserving the old Austin – like Catlin’s Native American tribes – before it disappears.